-On behalf of the Catholic community and the community of the school, the Governing Body is responsible for the overall conduct of the school, for promoting high standards of educational achievement and ensuring the Catholic mission of the school.
+On behalf of the Catholic community and the community of the school, the Governing Board is responsible for the overall conduct of the school, for promoting high standards of educational achievement and ensuring the Catholic mission of the school.
 The Governing Body sets the framework to ensure the delivery of the school’s strategic Vision.

 • sets the strategic direction of the school by setting the vision, values, aims and objectives for the school including its Catholic ethos.
 It works with the school's leadership team and staff in establishing a policy framework for achieving those aims and objectives.
 The governors appoint and performance-manage the headteacher and agrees the school improvement strategy which includes setting statutory targets with supporting budgets and staffing structures;

 • challenges and supports the school by monitoring, reviewing and evaluating the work of the school, monitoring the school’s progress towards targets, and the effectiveness of the school’s improvement strategy;